RoySRC/MiniJavaCompiler/README.md

 Once the live-in and live-out sets are computed. the live range for a variable are all the basic blocks where the variable is both live-in and live-out.

 ## MIPS Assembly
 This is the last translation phase in the miniJAVA compiler.
 This translation phase takes in a vapor-M program and translates it into MIPS assembly using the vapor-M visitor to visit every node in the vapor-M abstract syntax tree and generate MIPS assembly code for that node.
 Here, the compiler must generate code that takes of stack frame allocations and deallocations during function calls.
-The compiler must also generate code for vapor and vapor-M builtins such as `HeapAllocZ`.
+The compiler must also generate code for vapor and vapor-M builtins such as `HeapAllocZ` and `PrintIntS()`.

 ## Usage Example
 This project requires that gradle be installed.
 Before you can run the project, you need to install it.
 This is done